Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 - Give regular feedback about employees’ performance.

 - Know your employee better- his aspirations, life goals and family goals etc.

 - Be quick to identify and deal with performance issues.

 - Make the employee feel empowered in the team’s work.

 - Make him aware of the changing goals in the organization.

 - Get him connected with the core values and ethics of the company.

 - Help him get closer to his personal career goals by enhancing his skill or efficiency.

 - Align your engagement strategies to your key business goals and organizational results.

-8. The future of Employee Engagement
+In Conclusion: Future of Employee Engagement

 Employee engagement is emerging as not just a trend but also a necessity in the business world.
 Entrepreneurs, HR managers and team managers, today, acknowledge the importance of having employee engagement culture in the organization.
 There are various researches and studies conducted in the human resource management field to bring out the most effective techniques of employee engagement and thereby understanding employee behavior in depth.